 All club rides are posted with the average 'mph' however, at times we do go over the stated 'mph' average, should a rider find that the pace is too fast it is suggested that they slow down in order for the group to become aware, should you continue to try and keep up it gives the impression that you are capable of maintaining the pace.

-Ladies are reminded that our beginner and intermediate club rides are not and will never be racing rides, those who feel that they cannot benefit from our rides or give the impression that they are being held up by the pace of the group, will be pointed in the direction of the advanced group or to another cycling club that provides faster, competitive rides.
+Ladies are reminded that our novice and intermediate club rides are not and will never be racing rides, those who feel that they cannot benefit from our rides or give the impression that they are being held up by the pace of the group, will be pointed in the direction of the advanced group or to another cycling club that provides faster, competitive rides.

 WLCC is affiliated to CTT which gives each member the opportunity to take part in time trials.
 Your opportunity to race against yourself in an organised environment.